V4Fire/Client/src/super/i-block/modules/async-render/README.md

 ```
 // The first ten elements are rendered synchronously.
 // After that, the rest elements will be split into chunks by ten elements and rendered asynchronously.
-// The rendering of async chunks doesn't force re-rendering of the main component template.
+// The rendering of async chunks does not force re-rendering of the main component template.
 < .bla v-for = el in asyncRender.iterate(myData, 10)
   {{ el }}
 ```